This Week in Petroleum History: June 23 – 29

 Oil Fields of Graham by Alexandre Hogue, a 1939 mural that is 12 feet wide and 7 feet high, was restored in 2002 at the Old Post Office Museum & Art Center, in Graham, Texas.

-“Oil Fields of Graham” by Alexandre Hogue, a 1939 mural restored in the Old Post Office Museum & Art Center of Graham, Texas.
-The white-haired gentleman was Graham mayor.
+“Oil Fields of Graham” by Alexandre Hogue, a 1939 mural in the Old Post Office Museum & Art Center of Graham, Texas.
+The white-haired gentleman was the mayor of Graham.

 Hogue’s artwork included many southwestern scenes as part of the New Deal Federal Arts Program.
 His murals on the walls of public buildings often portrayed scenes of the Texas petroleum industry.
 In Graham’s historic building on Third Street, “Oil Fields of Graham,” 12 feet wide and 7 feet high, is among exhibits at the Old Post Office Museum & Art Center, which opened in 2002.